Physical Therapy in Lowell for Elbow

 The key to nonsurgical treatment is to keep the collagen in your tendon from breaking down further.
 Our goal is to help the tendon heal.

-When you begin your Physical Therapy, our Physical Therapist at Therafit Physical Therapy will give you tips on how to rest your elbow and how to do your activities without putting extra strain on your elbow.
+When you begin your Physical Therapy program at Therafit Physical Therapy, our Physical Therapist will give you tips on how to rest your elbow and how to do your activities without putting extra strain on your elbow.
 We may apply tape to take some of the load off the elbow muscles and tendons.
-Our Physical Therapist may advise that you wear an elbow strap that wraps around your upper forearm in a way that relieves the pressure on the tendon attachment.
+Our Physical Therapist may advise the use of an elbow strap that wraps around the upper forearm in a way that relieves the pressure on the tendon attachment.

-Although recovery time varies for each patient, in cases where the tendon is inflamed, your Therafit Physical Therapy rehabilitation program is usually only needed for four to six weeks.
+Although the time required for rehabilitation is different for each patient, in cases where the tendon is inflamed, nonsurgical treatment is usually only needed for four to six weeks.
 When symptoms are from tendonosis, you can expect healing to take longer, usually up to three months.
-If your tendonosis is severe, it may take at least six months for complete healing.
+If the tendonosis is chronic and severe, complete healing can take up to six months.

 Therafit Physical Therapy provides services for Physical Therapy in Lowell.

-Related Document: Therafit Physical Therapy's Guide to Radial Tunnel Syndrome
+Related Document: Therafit Physical Therapy's Guide to Cubital Tunnel Syndrome

 Sometimes nonsurgical treatment fails to stop the pain or help patients regain use of the elbow.
 In these cases, surgery may be necessary.